fastwow/threadsign/docs/PRD.md

 ### Email Subscriptions
 - Topic-based subscriptions
-- Emails sent via Resend every 20 minutes
+- Daily email digests sent via Resend (part of the daily pipeline execution)
 - Emails include only new ideas matching subscribed topics
 - Duplicate prevention: ideas are sent to each user only once
 - Unsubscribe available via link or profile